pagekit/docs/developer-basics/modules.md

 ];
 ```

-This minimal example is a valid module defintion, although it doesn't do anything except being loaded by Pagekit.
-A module is only loaded if the package it comes in has been enabled in the administration panel.
+This minimal example is a valid module definition, although it doesn't do anything except being loaded by Pagekit.
+A module is only loaded if the package it comes in has been enabled in the admin panel.

 **Note:** If you start exploring Pagekit's internal structure, you will see the same module structure in many places, it's a central concept of the Pagekit architecture.

-## Module properties

-### `main`: Execute custom code
+### `main`: Bootstrap code

-Use the `main` function be called when the module is loaded.
+The `main` function gets called when the module is loaded.
 The function receives the Pagekit Application Container instance as a parameter.

 ```php
 use Pagekit\Application;